Body

 The body is built for its environment.
 Those that are torpedo-shaped or semi-elongated are normally found in fast flowing waters.
 Those that are somewhat stocky, generally are found in slow-moving waters or stagnant waters.
 The more compressed the species is, the more likely to find it inhabiting submerged roots of trees and plants.
 Some species like Serrasalmus rhombeus, are found in very deep fast flowing waters near rapids, their powerful deep bodies are built for that environment.
 Others like Pygopristis denticulata are found in ponds or lakes where the current is not so strong.

-Sense Organs and how it applies to Piranhas.
+Sense Organs and how it applies to Piranhas

 Sense organs acquaint fishes with their immediate environment.
 The simplest of these are the cutaneous sense organs.
 In piranhas, this is represented by the lateral line which is an embedded tube, extending along the sides.
 The functioning of the lateral line system enable fishes to detect low-frequency vibrations in the water.

-Sex organs
+Internal and Sex organs

 Serrae and scutes

-identify certain piranha or pirambeba.
-Some like S. sanchezi are
+piranha or pirambeba.
+Some like S. sanchezi are prominent (see photo at

-prominent (see photo at left).
-A scutes is a bony type of
+left).
+A scutes is a bony type of projection.
+Often is a modified scale.

-certain species of fish.
+identifying certain species of fish.

 Some species like S. altipinis and S. rhombeus (above photo) have unique features.
 S. altispinis scutes (lower top photo) are more prominent and form the description for the species which helps differentiate it from its closest relative, S. rhombeus (top photo).